Everything you need to know about choosing and caring for your next piece of velvet furniture

 To prolong the life of velvet, use a soft, dry brush and sweep in the direction of the fabric pile to remove any surface dirt, then vacuum to eradicate dust.
 When a spill occurs, gently blot the area with a clean, dry cloth and avoid rubbing.
 We recommend having upholstery professionally cleaned to ensure that it's treated correctly and the colour remains intact.
 Keep away from heat and direct sunlight to avoid bleaching.

-Soho Home upholstered products made in the UK and US conform to all standards for domestic fire retardancy.
-Our made-to-order fabrics in the UK are crafted using a minimum of 75% natural fibres with a Schedule 3 interliner.
-This means we can avoid coating our upholstery fabrics with an FR treatment, which helps to maintain their natural softness.
+Soho Home upholstered products made in the UK and US conform to all standards for domestic fire retardancy, with our made-to-order fabrics crafted using a minimum of 75% natural fibres.

 Soho Home Interior Style Manager Candy Murray often uses velvet as a key fabric when working with members through our design service, as well as contributing to the aesthetic of House spaces.
 Here, Murray shares her ideas on how to choose and style velvet in your home.